sudo-kraken/multiplatform-terraform-module-actions/modules/aws-eks-cluster/README.md

 ## Prerequisites
 - GitHub Secrets have been set for the following values
    - `AWS_ACCESS_KEY` the AWS account Access Key you will use to setup the AWS Cli on the GitHub Runner
-   - `AWS_SECRET_KEY` the AWS account Secret Key you will use to setup the AWS Cli on the GitHub Rcreated
+   - `AWS_SECRET_KEY` the AWS account Secret Key you will use to setup the AWS Cli on the GitHub Runner
-- Your AWS Account must have all the necessary IAM role permissions to be able to use AWS S3, VPC's, KMS, DynamoDB etc, please refer to the AWS IAM Example Role in the repo
+- Your AWS Account must have all the necessary IAM role permissions to be able to use AWS S3, VPC's, KMS etc, please refer to the AWS IAM example policy in the repo
-- An S3 bucket created named `global-gh-tf-state` to store your terraform statefiles and the main.tf file used in this deployment
+- An S3 bucket created named `global-gh-tf-state` to store your terraform state files and the main.tf file used in this deployment
-- A KMS key used to encrypt the files within the terraform bucket, you will need to edit the `.github/workflows/exec-aws-eks-deployment.yml` file on line **74** to replace the key arn with your own here
+- A KMS key used to encrypt the files within the terraform bucket, you will need to edit the `.github/workflows/tf-aws-eks-pipeline.yml` file on line **279** to replace the key arn with your own here
-- OPTIONALLY - Edit the regions in `.github/workflows/init-tf-aws-eks.yml` and  `.github/workflows/exec-aws-eks-deployment.yml`
+- OPTIONALLY - Edit the regions in `.github/workflows/tf-aws-eks-pipeline.yml`
-    - Line **107** in the init file and lines **62**, **75** in the exec file
+    - Lines **105**, **262**, and **280** in the file, it is currently set to `eu-west-2`
-- OPTIONALLY - Edit the instance types used in in `.github/workflows/init-tf-aws-eks.yml`
+- OPTIONALLY - Edit the instance types used in in `.github/workflows/tf-aws-eks-pipeline.yml`
-    - Lines **157**, it is currently set to use `m5a.2xlarge`
+    - Lines **151**, it is currently set to use `m5a.2xlarge`

 ## Module Details